A published folklorist, Pollyanna enjoys writing about hidden histories, folk customs, and things that go bump in the night.

 Due to many of the skulls no longer being in situ at the locations which folklore records, it is not possible to study them.
-Forensic investigation would certainly help age the skulls and determine the age and sex.
+A forensic investigation would certainly help age the skulls and determine the age and sex.

 What is known, certainly in British witchcraft, is that a human skull can provide protection and power, and can bestow the person which possesses the skull with the wisdom and guidance of the spirit of the person to whom the skull belonged.
 It is possible that some of the skulls were kept for this purpose, if not for mediumship, at least as lucky talismans.